AliceWonderMiscreations/Groovytar/README.md

   I am not sure what tribe or tribes used this glyph, but it is a simplistic yet very beautiful depiction of the Sun, from which all life draws energy.

+* __Noongar Waugal__
+  In Noongar Dreamtime Mythology, it was a Waugal that created the major rivers in their part of Australia.

 There will eventually be 32 glyphs.

 ### Small Size Variant